Acceptance and Evaluation of Undergraduate Transfer Credits

 Submitting Transfer Credentials/Coursework to Minnesota State Mankato

-Transcripts which have not been sent directly from other colleges or universities, or personally delivered in a sealed envelope to the Minnesota State Mankato Admissions Office, will not be considered official documents by Minnesota State Mankato.
+Transcripts which have not been sent directly from other colleges or universities or personally delivered in a sealed envelope to the Minnesota State Mankato, will not be considered official documents by Minnesota State Mankato.

 International Credits

-After acceptance, but BEFORE any possible transfer credit may be awarded, all transcripts or academic records from universities outside the U.S. must first be evaluated by a recognized outside agency as confirmation of the courses taken and grades earned.
-At the time of this policy’s adoption, Educational Credential Evaluators, Inc. (ECE) serves as Minnesota State Mankato’s preferred international credit evaluation agency.
+Before any transfer credit is evaluated, all transcripts or academic records from universities outside the U.S. must first be evaluated by a recognized outside agency as confirmation of the courses taken and grades earned.
+Educational Credential Evaluators, Inc. (ECE) serves as Minnesota State Mankato’s preferred international credit evaluation agency.
+Students must submit a credit-by-credit evaluation.
 Information about the ECE evaluation process will be included in the letter of acceptance mailed with the I-20.
 Students may begin the ECE process prior to being accepted.
-There are other recognized credit evaluation agencies and their names will be supplied upon request.
-There is also a list of recognized and allowable evaluation services at: http://www.naces.org/.
-If a student uses one of the other recognized agencies the evaluation will be allowed unless the department of the student's program of study specifies ECE.
-As an example Minnesota State Mankato's College of Science, Engineering and Technology REQUIRES use of ECE.
-For more information concerning ECE, go to: http://www.ece.org.
+For more information about ECE, go to http://www.ece.org.
+There is also a list of recognized and allowable evaluation services at http://www.naces.org/.

 Transfer Credit Appeal Process